Glossary

 IOLTA Account (Interest on Lawyers Trust Account): A fiduciary account established by an attorney, containing funds held by the attorney on behalf of one or more clients, where the accrued interest is paid to the State Bar Association or other organizations to fund legal assistance programs.

 Irrevocable Trust Account: A deposit account held in the name of a written trust in which the owner (the person who created the trust) does not possess power to terminate or revoke the trust agreement although the owner may have a retained interest in the assets of the trust.
-An irrevocable trust may be created upon the death of the grantor of a revocable living trust, the actual execution or creation of an irrevocable trust agreement, or by statute, or a court order.
-Irrevocable trust accounts are a separate account ownership category.
-Due to the complexity of irrevocable trusts, you, your attorney, or your financial advisor should consult with the FDIC regarding deposit insurance coverage, as EDIE does not analyze irrevocable trusts.
+An irrevocable trust may be created upon the death of the grantor of a formal revocable trust, the actual execution or creation of an irrevocable trust agreement, or by statute, or a court order.
+Irrevocable trust accounts are insured in the Trust Account a separate account ownership category, along with informal and formal revocable trust accounts.

 J